 IP is the part of the TCP/IP stack that manages computer addresses and routing.
-Within one computer, the IP protocol sees each network interface as a separate LAN.
+Each network interface is seen by the IP as a separate LAN.
 Each LAN must have an IP address, something like "192.168.1.2", to enable it to be used by IP.
-A network interface is thus the piece of software that drives one network hardware interface.
+Within one computer, the IP protocol makes use of "IP network interfaces" to access the various LANs.
+An IP interface is thus the piece of software that drives one network hardware interface.